the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-guidance.md

 ### How to organize the review work

 There is no established procedure, you need to find what works for you.
+The journal you are reviewing for may also provide guidance on how to write a review.
 If you are reviewing for the first time, this workflow might be useful.
 1. It might be a good idea to read a paper twice.
 First, go over the paper superficially and quickly.
 This gets you a sense of where the authors are going.